George Reginald Starr: Building a network

 Starr was working in Liège Province, Belgium in 1940 when the German invasion began.
 He escaped back to England with British forces in the Dunkirk evacuation.
 He joined the British Army, being commissioned on the General List.
 He was subsequently recruited into the Special Operations Executive (SOE) for his language skills (although his spoken French was described as "atrocious") and given the code name Hilaire.

 On 3 November 1942 Starr arrived by boat with several other SOE agents at Port Miou on the Mediterranean coast of Vichy France.
-A few days later the Germans occupied Vichy which made SOE operations there must more dangerous than previously.
+A few days later the Germans occupied Vichy which made SOE operations there much more dangerous than previously.
 Starr was scheduled to go to Lyon to work there, but the Lyon SOE network was penetrated in October 1942 and the agents arrested.
 SOE agent Henri Sevenet persuaded Starr to go instead to the Gascony region in southwestern France where a resistance movement was forming.
 His instincts were correct.
 SOE networks were more secure in rural areas which had a much smaller presence of German soldiers and milice, the pro-German French militia, than large urban areas.

 Starr based himself in Castelnau-sur-l'Auvignon, a rural village of 300 persons, without running water or electricity.
 Local leaders were sympathetic to the resistance and the nearest Germans to the village were in the city of Agen, 35 km distant.
 Starr posed as a retired Belgian mining engineer who had made a fortune in the Congo.
 From Castelnau, Starr began to build up a local resistance movement, called by SOE the Wheelwright Network (or Circuit).
 Starr was very conscious of security, communicating with his contacts only through couriers or the spoken word, never putting words to paper, and building up his network one trusted associate at a time.
 In January 1943, the SOE in London parachuted weapons and explosives into Castelnau.
 They were hidden in a medieval dungeon beneath the church in the village.
 Starr's ability to call on the United Kingdom to provide weapons made him a power among the nascent rural resistance organisations called maquis (whose members were called maquisards).
 Also, in January 1943, Starr borrowed a wireless operator from another network to facilitate communication with SOE in London.